aleksispi/drl-rpn-tf/README.md

 ### Object detection datasets
 See "Setup data" on [this page](https://github.com/endernewton/tf-faster-rcnn).
 Essentially download the dataset you are interested (e.g. PASCAL VOC), and add soft links in the `data` folder in the appropriate way (see https://askubuntu.com/questions/56339/how-to-create-a-soft-or-symbolic-link for generic how-to for setting soft links).

+### Training drl-RPN
+1. Download and setup the Pascal VOC datasets (see *Object detection datasets* above).
+2. Download the desired pretrained Faster R-CNN model (see *Pretrained models* above).
+3. The main script to launch training is `experiments/scripts/train_drl_rpn.sh`.
+Setup `SAVE_PATH` and `WEIGHT_PATH` appropriately, and run the command
+`./experiments/scripts/train_drl_rpn.sh 0 pascal_voc_0712 1 20000 0 110000` to start training on VOC 2007+2012 trainval on GPU-id 0 for a total of 110k iterations (see code for more details).
+This will yield a drl-RPN model trained over two exploration penalties, enabling setting the speed-accuracy trade-off at test time.
+See also `experiments/cfgs/drl-rpn-vgg16.yml` for some settings.
+4. Once the above model has finished training in step 3, it is also possible to train the posterior class-probability history module (c.f.
+Section 4.2 in our paper).
+To do this, first make sure that the `WEIGHTS_PATH` variable in `train_drl_rpn.sh` points to your drl-RPN model weights obtained in step 3 above.
+Then run `./experiments/scripts/train_drl_rpn.sh 0 pascal_voc_0712 1 0 1 110000` to train the posterior class-probability adjustment module for 110k iterations.

+### Testing drl-RPN
+1. Either make sure you have trained your own drl-RPN model (see *Training drl-RPN* above) or download pretrained weights (see *Pretrained models* above).
+2. The main script to launch testing is `experiments/scripts/test_drl_rpn.sh`.
+To test your model on the Pascal VOC 2007 test set on GPU-id 0, run `./experiments/scripts/test_drl_rpn.sh 0 pascal_voc_0712 1 1 0` (see code for more details).
+If you want to change the exploration-accuracy trade-off parameter, see `experiments/cfgs/drl-rpn-vgg16.yml`.
+You may also specify whether you want to visualize drl-RPN search trajectories here (visualizations are saved in the top folder).

 ### Troubleshooting
 Here are solutions to some potential issues: